anjalidalvi1234/anjalidalvi1234/README.md

 <br>

 <p>
-I’m someone who enjoys exploring data and finding stories hidden within it I'm a passionate Data Analyst with a strong foundation in data analysis, visualization, and problem-solving.
+I’m someone who enjoys exploring data and finding stories hidden within it.

+I'm a passionate Data Analyst with a strong foundation in data analysis, visualization, and problem-solving.
 I have completed my degree in Computer Science and further enhanced my skills through certifications in Data Science & Artificial Intelligence.
 I enjoy working with data to uncover insights and create meaningful dashboards that help in better decision-making.
 I have hands-on experience in tools like Power BI, Excel, SQL, and basic knowledge of Python.
 </p>